 Below is a list of various events and activities taking place in local communities as published in the 'Bits & Pieces' section of The Banner.
 If you have an item that fits into 'Bits and Pieces', you can submit your news here.
 You may also send information by postal mail to The Banner, P.O.
 Box 116, Knightstown, IN 46148, or stop by The Banner office at 24 N. Washington Street.

 •• Blue River Community Harvest, a food and clothing pantry in Carthage, needs adult and teen volunteers days or evenings on Tuesdays and the second and fourth Saturday mornings.
 Duties may include sorting/hanging clothes, food rescue pick up, assisting with bagging for food distribution or helping families with clothing selections.
 Shifts are generally two or three hours.
 Call 765-565-8007 for more information.

 •• Historic Knightstown, Inc. (HKI) is located at 22 N. Washington Street on the west side of Knightstown's Public Square.
-The museum is open from 10 a.m. to 2 p.m. every Friday, or by appointment.
-To schedule an appointment, call HKI President David Steele at 765-345-7585.
+During winter months, the museum is open from 10 a.m.-12 p.m. each Friday and Saturday, or by appointment.
+For more information or to schedule an appointment, call HKI President David Steele at 765-345-7585.
 Museum exhibits include many pictures and displays that relate to the history of Knightstown and its citizens.
 Support of HKI is composed primarily of memberships and donations.
 Annual household/family memberships are $20.
 Individual memberships are $15.
 Membership payments or donations may be sent to HKI, P.O.
 Box 74, Knightstown, IN 46148.

 •• Knightstown Neighborhood Crime Watch has changed its meeting place from Knightstown Town Hall to the Hoosier Gym.
 The group will meet on the second Monday of each month at 7 p.m. in a classroom on the gym’s east side.
 The public is encouraged to attend.
 For more information about the KNCW, contact Dan Webber at 765-345-7146, Valerie Trump at 765-345-7135 or Kevin Knott at 765-345-5100.